-15. Technology Use Outside School
+15. Technology Use

-Holy Cross reserves the right to impose consequences for inappropriate behavior that takes place off school grounds and outside school hours.
+Holy Cross reserves the right to impose consequences for inappropriate behavior that takes place during school, outside of school, or at school events.
 Thus, inappropriate use of technology (on any electronic device), may subject the student to consequences.
-Inappropriate use includes, but is not limited to, harassment, use of school name, remarks directed to or about teachers, offensive communications and safety threats.
+Inappropriate use includes, but is not limited to, harassment, use of school name, remarks directed to or about teachers, offensive communications, and safety threats.
 We do not actively monitor student use of technology outside school, and we recognize the parent's right and responsibility to set and monitor technology use at home.
-However, where the school's name, employees, and students are brought into matters and the reputation and educational environment of the school are affected in any way, we have a right and responsibility to be involved and respond.
+However, where the school's name, employees, and students are brought into matters and the reputation and educational environment of the school are effected in any way, we have a right and responsibility to be involved and respond.